Richard Higby

 Over the next several months, I’ll be focused on my many projects through my business, but also on our custom home build for which I’m designing and making architectural metal elements, doors, stairs, cabinets, flooring, millwork, etc. ..…..
 It’s been really exciting, and we feel so fortunate to be able to finally do this.

 My 5-year plan is to continue identifying great clients to collaborate with and bring my broad skillset to projects where I can have the most impact.
 I’d like to increase the number of free-standing furniture pieces I build.
-We also hope to expand our offerings for studio space and get more involved in building our arts community in the Patch Neighborhood.
+We also hope to expand our offerings for studio space and continue our involvement in building our arts community in the Patch Neighborhood.

 What inspires you about St. Louis?